-The completion of the transaction increases AboitizPower's economic interests in GNPower Mariveles and GNPower Dinginin to 78.3% and 70% respectively.
-Please see discussion of the Transaction under "Developments in the Past Three (3) Years - Ownership Interests in GMCP and GNPD" on page [82] of the Prospectus.
+The completion of the transaction increases AboitizPower's economic interests in GNPower Mariveles and GNPower Dinginin to 78.3% and 75%, as of May 2, 2019 respectively.
+Please see discussion of the Transaction under "Developments in the Past Three (3) Years - Ownership Interests in GMCP and GNPD" on page 81 of the Prospectus.